ch-greams/recipe-book-app/documentation/rfcs/001-food-database-research.md

 2. Does not have an API
 3. Excel files [can be downloaded from here](https://www.foodstandards.gov.au/science/monitoringnutrients/afcd/Pages/downloadableexcelfiles.aspx)
 4. Excel database comprises 5 core files (Food, Nutrient, Recipe, Retention factor, Measures)

+# Conclusions
+## For consideration
+Apart from ease of use and price for using the data, I found that there are two distinct approaches combined in the development of most nutrition databases:

+* Generic data collection: nutritional dataset gives approximate values for certain products known to vary in nutritional content.
+    * Less items needed to comprehensiveness
+    * Less precise

+* Gather more available items with nutritional data provided by manufacturer
+    * Allows better precision
+    * Manufacturers often provide limited information on nutrients beyond macros
+    * Nutritional value of certain products may vary in different countries (e.g. sugar content of Coca-Cola)

+## Viable options for MVP:
+* USDA
+    * Easy to use
+    * Free
+    * Comprehensive
+* CNF
+    * Free
+    * Comprehensive

+For further consideration:
+* Nutritionix
+    * Easy to use
+    * Comprehensive
+    * Pricey